netscianalysis/netsci/docs/program_options.rst

   Must be of type int, and only xd=2 is currently supported in Netsci.

 d
   Dimensionality of the data.
-Since these are 1D Gaussians, the dimensionality is equal to one.
+In the case of 1D Gaussians, the dimensionality is equal to one.
 In contrast, for example, the positions of atoms in a protein would be three-dimensional data.
   Must be of type int, greater than zero.